 Rabdenste was the second capital of former Kingdom of Sikkim from 1670 to 1814.

 This monument has been declared as of national importance by the Archeological Survey of India.

-Meanwhile the Sidkeong Tuluk bird park was opened in 2017.
-The bird park consists of calliformes family like golden pheasant, Reeves pheasant, silver pheasant, lady Amherst pheasant, Silver golden pheasant, yellow pheasant, Jindaya Conur, Indian Fantail Pigeon and Love birds.
+Meanwhile, the Sidkeong Tuluk bird park was opened in 2017.
+The bird park consists of Galliformes family like the golden pheasant, Reeves pheasant, silver pheasant, Lady Amherst pheasant, Silver-golden pheasant, yellow pheasant, Jindaya Conur, Indian Fantail Pigeon and love birds.